planet-nine-app/sessionless/src/python/README.md

 ### Methods

+* NOTE * These are pseudocode methods.
+Please check documentation in Pip for the actual method signatures.

 Function | What it does
 :--------|:------------|
 `generateKeys(saveKeys?: keys => void, getKeys?: () => Keys)` | Generates a private/public keypair and stores it in the platform's secure storage.
 Takes an optional `saveKeys` function for platforms that don't have clear-cut secure storage.